 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in "other income".
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in "other gains/(losses)" together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the income statement.
-The Company's financial assets measured at amortised cost (AC) comprise: receivables from related parties and financial assets at amortised cost.
+The Company's financial assets measured at amortised cost (AC) comprise: financial assets at amortised cost.